 Dr Lorrimar argues that creativity is foundational to being a human being, and that technology may indeed be a legitimate exercise of this creativity, looking at the theological basis for such arguments.

 This is the fifth episode of Angles, which is a collaboration between the Anglican Diocese of Melbourne and ISCAST.
 You can listen to it by searching for Angles on Science Faith and Culture on Apple Podcasts, Google Podcasts, or your podcatcher of choice, or find it directly at https://angles.buzzsprout.com/

-To read this and other articles in full, subscribe to TMA.
-Click here.
+To read articles like this in full, please subscribe to TMA here.